Why I Turned Egalitarian

 It was about a year after the break up and I was transitioning from depression to a place where healing was beginning when I met John.

-John Reid is an amazing writer and spoken word artist.
-I would encourage you to check out his blog.
+John Reid is a writer and spoken word artist.
 Anyway, I met him and the topic of women’s roles came up.
 I realized he held quite a different view than I did.
 He wanted to talk about it and had a few questions for me concerning my view.
 I really didn’t want to discuss it.
 I knew where I stood and I knew he was wrong... because I was right.

 Despite my initial resistance we did eventually begin to have a discussion and to my surprise he actually had some good points.
 What’s more I didn’t have answers to all of the questions he asked.
 An important thing to note here is that he never once dismissed my thoughts, he never told me what to believe and he never told me I was wrong.
 He mainly just asked questions and encouraged me to search for truth.

 I was frustrated with myself for not having thought of those questions before and for not having an answer for him.
 I went home and for days began to study.

 I’m going to be completely honest with you: my intention of studying was to find the right Complementarian answers so I could come back to our next discussion and completely blow him out of the water.
 I knew I was right, that he was confused and that I should be the one to set him strait.